Ferroaxial order of the monolayer ice in martyite: Acknowledgements

 \section{Acknowledgements}

-We acknowledge K. Homma, S. Morita, N. Kawashima, D. Hamane, J. Nasu, and S. Hayami for the fruitful discussions.
+We acknowledge K. Homma, S. Morita, N. Kawashima, D. Hamane, M. Akashi, J. Nasu, and S. Hayami for the fruitful discussions.
+This work was partly supported by JSPS KAKENHI, Grant-in-Aid for Scientific Research (Nos.
+22K14010, 23H04861, 24K06944, 24H01644, and 24H01650).
 The synchrotron radiation experiments were performed at SPring-8 with the approval of the Japan Synchrotron Radiation Research Institute (JASRI) (Proposal Nos.
 2023A1687 and 2024A1709).
 The crystal structure figures have been created by using the visualization software VESTA \cite{Momma:ko5060}.